11 Incredibly Powerful Ways To Nurture Inclusion At The Workplace

-In a recent Deloitte survey, 80% of employees consider inclusion as an important factor while choosing an employer.
+In a recent Deloitte survey, 80% of employees consider inclusion an essential factor in choosing an employer.

-But what does having an inclusive culture actually mean?
+But what does having an inclusive workplace culture truly mean?
 Is it the same as having a diverse workforce?

 Let's take a look.